BardoQi/Sight/README.md

 * 0.1.7 Release: Add json enumeration.
 * 0.1.6 Release: Finish the artisan generator.
-* 0.1.5 Release: Publich the detail document.
+* 0.1.5 Release: Publish the detail document.
 * 0.1.4 Release: Finish the testing of HAS_MANY and HAS_MANY_MERGE

 Has released:

 * 0.1.3 Release: Finish the testing of HAS_ONE and HAS_MANY_SPILT.
-It is a 1st publish steble.
+It is a 1st publish stable.
 * 0.1.2 RC: Add HAS_MANY_SPILT relation.
 * 0.1.1 RC: Finished the HAS_ONE relation.
 * 0.1.0 RC: 1st draft.